Roberto De Vicenzo

 Roberto De Vicenzo (14 April 1923 – 1 June 2017) was a professional golfer from Argentina.
 He won a record 229 professional tournaments worldwide during his career, including seven on the PGA Tour and most famously the 1967 Open Championship.
-He is perhaps best remembered for signing an incorrect scorecard that kept him out of a playoff for the 1968 Masters Tournament.
+He is also remembered for signing an incorrect scorecard that kept him out of a playoff for the 1968 Masters Tournament.

-Biography
+Early life

 De Vicenzo was born on 14 April 1923 in Villa Ballester, a northern suburb of Buenos Aires, Argentina.
 He was raised in the Villa Pueyrredón neighborhood of Buenos Aires, and acquired the game of golf as a caddie.
 He developed his skills at the Ranelagh Golf Club, and later relocated to the town of the same name.

+Professional career

 De Vicenzo won his first Argentine tournament, the Abierto del Litoral, in 1942; his first World Cup in 1953; and a major tournament, The Open Championship, in 1967.

-De Vicenzo is best remembered for his misfortune in the 1968 Masters Tournament.
+De Vicenzo is also remembered for his misfortune in the 1968 Masters Tournament.
 On the par-4 17th hole, Roberto De Vicenzo made a birdie, but playing partner Tommy Aaron inadvertently entered a 4 instead of 3 on the scorecard.
 He did not check the scorecard for the error before signing it, and according to the Rules of Golf the higher score had to stand and be counted.
 If not for this mistake, De Vicenzo would have tied for first place with Bob Goalby, and the two would have met in an 18-hole playoff the next day.
 His quote afterwards became legendary for its poignancy: "What a stupid I am!"